onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "When everything seem to be going against you, remember that the airplane takes off against the wind, not with it." - [Henry Ford](https://www.goodreads.com/quotes/107178-when-everything-seem-to-be-going-against-you-remember-that)

+> "Kites rise highest against the wind, not with it." - [Winston Churchill](https://www.goodreads.com/quotes/11419-kites-rise-highest-against-the-wind-not-with-it)

 > "Nothing is more powerful than an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/381646-nothing-is-more-powerful-than-an-idea-whose-time-has)